-The D360 is ideally suited to research or diagnostic use, as an electroencephalography amplifier (EEG), electromyography amplifier (EMG) or evoked potential amplifier (EP).
+The D360 is most commonly used for both research and for diagnostic purposes, by being used as an electroencephalography amplifier (EEG), electromyography amplifier (EMG) or evoked potential amplifier (EP).

 Analogue signal outputs mean that the D360 can be used with the majority of commercially available data acquisition systems, so you aren’t restricted to any particular data acquisition and analysis software.